Ritwik-Gupta/MineSweeperGame.Demo.API/README.md

 # Notes
 1. This is a small project which demonstates the usage of clean code and Oops concepts when building a system/application.
 2. TDD (Test Driven Design) approach has been followed and concise unit tests have been written for every method.
-3. Design pattern have been followed wherever neccessary.
+3. SOLID principles and common Design patterns have been followed wherever neccessary.